seththoenen/seththoenen.github.io/Inspec/03-first-test.md

 end
 {% endhighlight %}

 Save `first-test.rb` and open up a PowerShell window.
-Navitage to the `C:\InSpec\` directory and run the following command:
+Navitage to the `C:\inspec\` directory and run the following command:

 ```
 inspec exec .\first-test.rb